jrnd-io/jr-kafka-connect-source/README.md

 JR Source Connector can be configured with:

  - _template_: A valid JR existing template name.
-For a list of template see: https://jrnd.io/docs/#listing-existing-templates
+For a list of available templates see: https://jrnd.io/docs/#listing-existing-templates
  - _topic_: target topic
- - _frequency_: repeat the creation every X milliseconds.
+ - _frequency_: Repeat the creation of a random message every X milliseconds.